adam-sas-on/plot_EC_graphs_-_gnuplot/README.md

 ```
   x for y = 0: -7.613966
 ```
-Computes the value of important parameter for Elliptic Curves:
+Computes the value of discriminant parameter for Elliptic Curves:
 ```
   4*a^3 + 27*b^2 = 32864.0  (-43, 114)
 ```